centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

 Example Service Dependencies
 ============================

-The image below shows an example logical layout of service notification and execution dependencies.
-Different services are dependent on other services for notifications and check execution.
+The image below shows an example logical layout of execution dependencies.
+Different services are dependent on other services for check execution.

 .. image:: /_static/images/service-dependencies.png
    :align: center